wilfredinni/python-cheatsheet/README.md

 | `<=`     | Less than or Equal to    |
 | `>=`     | Greater than or Equal to |

-These operators evaluate to True or False depending on the values you give them:
+These operators evaluate to True or False depending on the values you give them.

 Examples: